Titanic (1953 film): Development

 Walter Reisch recalled that studio head Darryl F. Zanuck summoned him and Charles Brackett and told them, "I have Clifton Webb under contract, and we have CinemaScope, and I now want to do something big. ...
 Don't make Clifton a clown.
 I want him to start a new career as a character actor.
 Use all the young people we have on the lot, like Audrey Dalton and Robert Wagner."
 In response, Reisch proposed the Titanic idea and pitched Webb as one of the 25 multimillionaires who died during the sinking of the ship.
 He said that the film would be "60 percent truth, completely documentary", based on real historical accounts.
 Reisch said that it was fellow writer Richard Breen who proposed the character of an alcoholic priest.

 Brackett, who cowrote and produced the film, told the press that some of the stories were discarded "because they are too fantastic for movie audiences to believe".
 At one point, the film was to be titled Nearer My God to Thee.

 Filming began in late October 1952 and wrapped in early December 1952.

 The 28-foot model of the Titanic used for filming is currently on display at the Maritime Museum at Battleship Cove in Fall River, Massachusetts.

 Casting

 In a September 1952 news article, it was reported that Terry Moore was set to play the role of Annette Sturges if she could finish production of Man on a Tightrope on time.

 Historical accuracy

-Titanic contains many historical inaccuracies.
-For example, the voyage was not sold to capacity but was barely more than half-booked.
+Author Rupert Matthews writes: "[Titanic] soon became famous for its many inaccuracies.
+These ranged from the minor - having the wrong instruments in the ship's band and putting the crew in Royal Navy uniforms - to the more serious such as having (the ship's boilers explode), giving the ship an evacuation alarm, having Captain Smith (be in the dining room) when the ship hit the iceberg".
+Some historical figures are given fictitious names; Maude Young is based on real-life Titanic survivor Margaret Brown.
+Sanderson, the company representative, seems to be based on J. Bruce Ismay but does not accompany the voyage.
+In addition, the voyage was not sold to capacity but was barely more than half-booked.
 Author Linda Koldau writes: "[...] the Titanic was far from being sold out and an additional passenger would easily have been able to purchase a first-class ticket...Yet if one accepts that historical accuracy is not the point here, since the story is not at all that of the Titanic, it is a perfectly functioning script".
+Titanic experts Fitch, Layton and Wormstedt write:

+While the film openly claimed a high level of accuracy based on the transcripts of the two Inquiries into the sinking, it fell far short of that.
+A majority of the events portrayed were either dramatically embellished or simply inaccurate.